cristinasofia/tic-tac-toe/README.md

 ## **Features**

-- 🔑 **User Authentication**: Users can sign up, log in, and have their game sessions saved securely.
+- 🔑 **User Authentication**: Users can sign up, log in, and have their game sessions saved securely
 - 🎮 **Game Modes**:
-  - Player vs AI with three difficulty levels:
+  - Player vs any of the four difficulty levels:
-    - Easy: Random moves.
+    - Easy: Random moves
-    - Medium: Rule-based logic.
+    - Medium: Rule-based logic
-    - Hard: Minimax algorithm.
+    - Hard: Minimax algorithm
-    - Expert: TensorFlow-based AI.
+    - Expert: TensorFlow-based AI
-  - Reset and track progress for each game.
+  - Reset or play again
 - 🧠 **AI Learning**:
-  - Recorded games are stored in MongoDB to train the TensorFlow AI for the hardest mode.
+  - Games are recorded and stored in MongoDB to train the TensorFlow AI (for the expert mode)
-- 🎨 **Responsive Design**: Built with **Bootstrap**, making it mobile-friendly and modern.
+- 🎨 **Responsive Design**: Built with **Bootstrap**
 - ⚙️ **Tech Stack**:
   - Frontend: React.js, Bootstrap
   - Backend: Node.js, Express.js, MongoDB